 How To: Fire & Stone – The Muddy, Messy Road to Cozy Warmth

 Our basement was a perfectly serviceable rumpus room.
 Yes, it’s where the “Wild Things” hung out.
-Well, that was until 3 years ago when I stumbled onto a beautiful antique pool table at a neighbor’s.
-Thwarted by the basement stairwells, it ended up in their garage sale.
+Well, that was until I stumbled onto a stunning antique pool table at a neighbor’s.
+Thwarted by their basement stairwells, it ended up in their garage sale.
 Fortunately, our basement is a walkout.
 And I couldn’t walk out of their garage without naively claiming that table as ours.

 And now, finally, the biggest ticket element is in the final stages.
 Yes, the gas fireplace we’ve been dreaming of and saving for is ordered.
 Now what to do for the surround and mantel?
 We wanted a solid, built-in, warm look but with no busy texture.

-Once I saw this photo of a cast concrete fireplace surround on Nell Hill’s website, I knew what we had to have.
+Once I saw this photo of a cast concrete fireplace surround with tapered flu on Nell Hill’s website, I knew what we had to have.
 But I didn’t want to wait 3 more years while we saved up the serious dough that a custom concrete surround requires.

 It will work once I get to accessorizing, trust me.